 When available, the official website obviously has the full programme.

 2020 dates and tickets

 The Viennale normally runs from late October to early November.
-I’ll post exact dates when I get them.
+In 2020, this means October 22nd to November 4th.
 Buy tickets for showings etc. at the Viennale website, which also has information on alternative ticket sources (such as participating cinemas).